SonamKumari29/SonamKumari29/README.md

 </p>

 ### 💫 About Me:
-- 🌱 I’m learning advanced AI integration
+- 🌱 Exploring advanced AI integration, NLP design, and chatbot development
-- 👯 I’m open to collaborate on AI, Next.js, and real-time projects
+- 👯 Open to collaborate on Next.js, real-time apps, and AI-powered solutions
-- 🤝 I’m seeking help with backend development and AI deployment
+- 🤝 Always learning and growing in backend development, API integration, and deployment
-- 💬 I’m happy to talk about React, Python, AI, and full-stack development

 ---
 ### 🌐 Connect with Me: